Veronika-clair/Analytics_Engineer_assessment/README.md

 - How would you handle retries or duplicate webhook entries?
 - How would you validate the structure of JSON payloads?
 - Would you implement tests, alerts, or logging mechanisms?
 What would they check for?

+## **Deliverables**

+Please submit the following:

+* A **link to your GitHub repository** containing:
+  - The code used to generate the `user_lending_readiness` table
+  - Your `README.md` documenting field derivations, assumptions, and tests

+* A **PDF document** that includes:
+  - Your ETL flow design for transforming `webhook_logs` into analytics-ready models
+  - Performance and cost considerations
+  - Data quality monitoring and alerting strategies

+Let us know if you have any issues accessing the database, need clarification on the task, or have any questions.
+Good luck—we’re excited to see your approach!